Zuehlke/poinz/docu/manual.md

 By default, everybody can join your room.
 You can optionally set a password in order to protect unauthorized access to your room.

-**During creation**
+**Setting a room password during creation**

-When creating a new room, extend the "Join" button and set a new password (second input field, "Optional password).
+When creating a new room, extend the "Join" button and set a new password (second input field, "Optional password").
 Users will then be prompted for the password when they are joining your room.

 <img src="https://user-images.githubusercontent.com/1777143/105578774-d70cbd00-5d82-11eb-9d25-ee48b6d5d4bf.png" width="300" />

-**Existing Room**
+**Setting a room password in an existing Room**

 For an existing room without password protection, the room settings allow you to set a new password.
 You can also override an existing password.
 If you click the save button with an empty password field, you remove the password protection of that room.